josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌲_rebuilding_spark_in_a_political_forest_fire.md

 ---

 ## 🏮 Footer
-**Rebuilding Spark in a Political Forest Fire** belongs to Polaris’ Emotional Systems & Resilience cluster.
+*Rebuilding Spark in a Political Forest Fire* belongs to Polaris’ Emotional Systems & Resilience cluster.
 It maps how recovery happens under pressure, and how citizens can protect the earliest signs of vitality in an unstable or bureaucratically hostile world.

 Crosslinks:
 - 🌲 *campfire_stability_model_for_modern_citizens*
 - 🔥 *your_emotional_campfire_care_kit*
 - 🧯 *signs_your_brain_is_tired_because_society_is_batshit*

+_Last updated: 2025-11-22_